Recruit missing talent: resources for tackling diversity on your board

 Inspiring Governance

-One of the features of a high-quality trust is supporting effective succession planning, as set out in the DfE's trust quality descriptions (page 11).
+One of the features of a high-quality trust is supporting effective succession planning, as set out in the DfE's trust quality descriptions (page 10).
 This can be achieved by building a pipeline of future trustees and committee members, with a focus on promoting diversity of thought and experience.

-As per the sections above, this means making sure your board represents the communities that it serves by thinking about all forms of diversity - protected characteristics as well as areas like socioeconomic status, educational background and neurodiversity.
+As per the sections above, this means making sure your board represents the communities that it serves by thinking about all forms of diversity – the protected characteristics as well as areas like socioeconomic status, educational background and neurodiversity.

 Try to:

-• Develop your local governing bodies (LGBs) and invest in their training and effectiveness so you can use them as a pool of future trustees
+• Develop your local governing bodies (LGBs) and invest in their training and effectiveness, so you can use them as a pool of future trustees

 Can you help us to help boards diversify?

 We're keen to hear about more organisations that are doing the important work of helping school governing boards diversify.
 If you're aware of any organisations that are working in this space, we'd love to hear about them and potentially add them to the lists above.
-You can reach us at [email protected].
+You can reach us at: [email protected].

-Article Updates
+Article updates

 25 August 2023